Environmental Engineering Bachelor's Degree

 Tomorrow Needs Clean Environments

-Consider this: more than one billion people lack access to safe drinking water.
-More than two billion are without adequate sanitation.
+Around the Earth, more than 1 billion people lack access to safe drinking water.
+More than 2 billion are without adequate sanitation.
 According to the National Weather Service, each year air pollution costs the United States as much as $150 billion.
-Health care and lost economic productivity can be expensive.
+Healthcare and lost economic productivity can be expensive.

 Data from National Weather Service accessed April 2025.

 As an environmental engineer, you will learn to treat and dispose of wastes.
-Help communities to access safe drinking water and maintain or improve air quality.
-Clean up contaminated land and water resources and help industry cut pollution.
+Help communities access safe drinking water and maintain or improve air quality.
+Clean up contaminated land and water resources and help industry reduce pollution.

 Environmental engineers at Michigan Tech are ready for what tomorrow needs.
 Are you?